lightningtgc/MProgress.js/README.md

 Google Material Design Progress Linear bar.

-It using CSS3 and pure js, and it's not depend on any library.
+It using CSS3 and pure js which don't depend on any other libraries.

 ## Types and preview